 Their nests are constructed from twigs, leaves and grass.
 They’ll also chew whatever they find in your house, including wiring — which creates a fire hazard — insulation, and framing.
 Part of Skedaddle’s humane wildlife control process involves an assessment of damages and recommendations for what repairs are needed.

 Squirrels are rodents, and, like others in the order Rodentia, their teeth never stop growing.
 Since they use their teeth extensively, their incisors are in a constant cycle of wear and growth.

 There are over 200 species of squirrels in the world.
 They are found on every continent except Australia and Antarctica.
 In Ontario, there are only four different species of squirrels.
 The four species are; eastern grey squirrels, red squirrels, fox squirrels and flying squirrels.

-Females have litters twice per year, with up to six pups per litter.
+Females give birth to litters twice per year, with up to six pups per litter.
 In Hamilton baby squirrels normally begin to arrive by early March.
 Babies are weaned after 10 weeks of nursing, but they’ll stick with mom for a few more weeks to learn the ropes of foraging.

 Squirrels are not typically aggressive toward humans, though a mother squirrel is very protective of her young.
 If she feels threatened or is separated from her offspring, she may behave aggressively by barking, flicking her tail or charging toward a threat.